linode/docs/docs/development/bash/solving-real-world-problems-with-bash-scripts-a-tutorial/index.md

 fi
 {{< /file >}}

-Please note that the path to the log file `/home/mtsouk/connections.data` will not exist by default, and you'll need to either use a log file that already exists like `kern.log` on some Linux systems, or replace it with a new one.
+- Note that the path to the log file `/home/mtsouk/connections.data` will not exist by default.
+You'll need to either use a log file that already exists like `kern.log` on some Linux systems, or replace it with a new one.

-Additionally, the value of `MAXSIZE` can be a value of your choice, and the script can be edited to suit the needs of your own configuration – you can even make changes to the existing code and provide the `MAXSIZE` value as a command line argument to the program.
+- Additionally, the value of `MAXSIZE` can be a value of your choice, and the script can be edited to suit the needs of your own configuration – you can even make changes to the existing code and provide the `MAXSIZE` value as a command line argument to the program.

+- The `du` command is used to estimate the file space usage.
+It's use to track the files and directories that are consuming excessive space on the hard disk.
+The `-b` option tells this command to print the size in bytes.

+Run the `rotate` script with the following command:

+    ./rotate.sh

 The output of `rotate.sh` when it has reached the threshold defined by `MAXSIZE` will resemble the following:

-    ./rotate.sh

 {{< output >}}
 Rotating!
 {{< /output >}}

-After that, there will be the following two files on the Linux system:
+After running, two files will be created on the system.
+You can see them with this command:

     ls -l connections.data*
 {{< output >}}